DBA 1 Candidates

 Wendy earned her bachelors degree in Psychology and Fine Arts from the University of Pennsylvania, and her MBA from the University of Florida.
 She is married to Tim Gillis, a JU grad, of GILLIS WAY & DUNCAN Attorneys at Law.
 They have a 4-yr old son and 2.5-yr old daughter and live in San Marco.

 Marlon successfully defended his dissertation, entitled “Social Media Marketing: A Tobacco Industry Case Study”, on May 20, 2019.
 His dissertation chair was Dr. Douglas Johansen.

-Marlon is currently employed at Commonwealth-Altadis, Inc. as the Senior Brand Manager of consumer marketing in charge of factory made cigarettes in the U.S. CA is an Imperial Tobacco Group Company based in the U.K. and operating in 168 countries.
+Marlon is currently employed at ITG Brands, LLC. as the Director Brand Marketing in charge of factory Mass Market Cigars in the U.S. ITG Brands, LLC., is a subsidiary of Imperial Tobacco Group Company based in the U.K. which operates in 168 countries.

 Prior to Wal-Mart, Marlon served as the Director of Neighborhood Marketing - Urban for Winn-Dixie, Manager of Segment Marketing at SuperValu, Lead Marketing Manager of Strategic Innovations and Lead Marketing Manager on Camel Brand at R. J. Reynolds Tobacco.